The Admissions Process

 Q: What do I do in order to become a Graduate Student Instructor (GSI)?

-To learn about academic appointments, you should read the GSI, GSR, Reader, and Tutor Guide.
+To learn about academic appointments, you should read the Appointments Handbook.
 Hiring of GSIs is done directly by the departments.
-A list of GSI appointments posted by departments is available at the Graduate Programs & Application Deadlines page.
+Please contact the programs directly, information can be found on the Graduate Programs & Application Deadlines page.